iSeND-Clemson/UDDPM/README.md

 Wildfires have devastating impacts on natural environments and human settlements.
 Existing fire detection systems rely on large, annotated datasets that often lack geographic diversity, leading to decreased generalizability.
 To address this, we introduce the **FLAME Diffuser**, a diffusion-based framework that synthesizes high-quality wildfire images with precise flame location control.
 This training-free framework eliminates the need for model fine-tuning, enhancing the development of robust wildfire detection models.

 ## Quick Tutorial
-Run 'Flame_diffuser_perlin_mask.py' as a demo to show the proposed 'perlin_mask' method from the paper.
+Run `Flame_diffuser_perlin_mask.py` as a demo to show the proposed 'perlin_mask' method from the paper.

+Go to [exp](exp) to check the mask-related functions such as 'mask generation' Run `dataset_eval.py` to produce the results of FID, CLIP Score, and CLIP Confidence.
+It will generate annotation for the test folder as well.

 ## Sample Dataset